czesctuklap/currency-converter/README.md

 # Currency Converter App

-A simple and efficient Currency Converter App built using `Kotlin Multiplatform Mobile - KMM` and `Jestpack Compose` to share user inerface between platforms.
+A simple and efficient Currency Converter App built using `Kotlin Multiplatform Mobile - KMM` and `Jetpack Compose` to share user inerface between platforms.
 This app allows users to convert between currencies in real-time on both `Android` and `iOS` platforms using up-to-date exchange rates from an external API.

 ### Features
 - **Cross-platform** - Shared business logic for Android and iOS